-As a stellar starting pitcher and slugger at the plate, Ohtani has not one, but two ways to wow MVP voters.
+As an All-Star pitcher and also slugger at the plate, Ohtani has not one, but two ways to win over MVP voters.
 The Los Angeles Angels’ most popular player has a chance to win the award in the American League again.
+But, Yankee outfielder Aaron Judge is making a legitimate run at the triple crown, which places Ohtani’s MVP chances in jeopardy.

 MLB MVP Awards by Country of Birth